eddyia1/CS271/README.md

   rax, rbx, rcx, rdx, rsi, rdi, rbp, rsp, r8–r15
   ```

   2. **Stack Backtrace:** The stack backtrace program traverses the current call stack and prints it to the terminal.
 It utilizes the dladdr function, and prints depth, symbol address, symbol name, and file name.
-For this project, we included two versions of the program for implementing  the backtrace.
+For this project, we included two versions of the stack backtrace.
+One program relies on a C file, while the other implements everything in assembly.

 ## Register Dump
 The assembly implementation of the register dump is as follows: